grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 [^notrdd]: note that I am talking about responsibilities the way SRP talks about them, not the way they are understood by e.g. Responsibility Driven Design.
 Thus, I am talking about responsibilities of a class, not responsibilities of its API.

 [^storypoints]: Provided we are not using a measure such as story points.

+[^smtp]: SMTP stands for Simple Mail Transfer Protocol and is a standard protocol for sending and receiving e-mail.
+You can read more on [Wikipedia](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).